apache/artemis-examples/examples/features/standard/transactional/readme.md

 To run the example, simply type **mvn verify** from this directory, or **mvn -PnoServer verify** if you want to start and create the broker manually.

-This example shows you how to use a transacted Session with ActiveMQ Artemis.
+This example shows you how to use a transacted Session with Apache Artemis.

 Firstly 2 messages are sent via the transacted sending session before being committed.
 This ensures that both message are sent